Travel > Cuba

 As you may know, Melton provides the educational content for its tours, but is not a travel agency.
 Great Time Tours, LTD is the travel logistics provider for this tour.
 Neither Great Time Tours, LTD nor Melton is responsible for any financial loss associated with a cancellation of this seminar for reasons beyond their control, including COVID.
 Each traveler is urged to attain Trip Cancellation and Travel insurance.

-What is not included: Travel insurance, international flights, incidental hotel charges such as telephone calls, housekeeping tips and room service, sightseeing attractions listed as optional, meals not listed, items of a personal nature and tips for services other than those listed for each specific itinerary.
+What is not included: Travel insurance, incidental hotel charges such as telephone calls, housekeeping tips and room service, sightseeing attractions listed as optional, meals not listed, items of a personal nature and tips for services other than those listed for each specific itinerary.

 Ability to Travel: